codelittinc/agnostic-design-system/README.md

+# 🚨 This project is deprecated.
+Moving forward, we will only provide new releases for bugs when requested in the issues list

 # Codelitt's Agnostic Design System

 Our design system is meant to act as the backbones of simple projects at Codelitt.